 - a.
-After the list of households is prepared, random checks will be done especially for areas that have been undergoing continuous development to ensure that all households are enlisted. - b.
-Cross-check the random household number generated with the number of the household in which participants were interviewed.
+After the list of households from all the sub-centres are prepared, random checks will be done especially for areas that have been undergoing continuous development to ensure that all households are enlisted. - b.
+Cross-check the household number generated with the number of the household in which participants were interviewed.